-Waging war against rotavirusApril 10th, 2012 in Diseases, Conditions, Syndromes /
+Waging war against rotavirusApril 10, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Canada should show leadership in supporting adoption of the rotavirus vaccination in developing countries, but it must also ensure that all Canadian infants are vaccinated against the virus, states an editorial in CMAJ (Canadian Medical Association Journal).